OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_node_installation.rst

     $ esxcli <connection options> software vib install -v 'https://downloads.opennebula.io/packages/opennebula-5.13.90/fw-vnc-5.13.90.vib'

 This enables VNC ports for any remote Host.
 You should limit access to the VNC only from your OpenNebula Front-end.
-In this example, we restrict access only from IP address 192.168.0.1.
+In this example, we restrict access from all IP addresses except 192.168.0.1.

 .. prompt:: bash $ auto